pkboom/packer/ansible/readme.md

 Whereas, shell is very similar to executing commands as yourself on a terminal.

-- [ ] install mysql : see how root is created in mysql
+- [ ] git clone: file, folder permission, who should git clone?
 - [ ] install various stuff
 - [ ] pull from github